These states have implemented stay-at-home orders. Here's what that means for you - KVIA

 As the US grapples with the rapid spread of the novel coronavirus that has the health care system at a tipping point, a growing number of states are ordering their residents to stay at home.

-Despite the White House advising all Americans to practice social distancing, the number of coronavirus cases in the US continues to rise.
-So, governors across the nation are taking stronger action by issuing stay-at-home orders in their states.
+Though the White House has advised all Americans to practice social distancing, the number of coronavirus cases in the US continues to rise.
+So, governors are taking stronger action by issuing stay-at-home orders.

 These are the states that have implemented stay-at-home orders.
-CNN will update the list as more come in.
+CNN will update the list as more do so.

 Alaska